Cognigy/Documentation/docs/voice-gateway/references/events/CALL_IN_PROGRESS.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.90-blue.svg)](../../../release-notes/4.90.md)

-The call is considered in progress after the user provides their first input.
+The call is in progress once the call has been successfully established.

 To capture this event, follow these steps: